 Things To Improve

-I thought 2019 was my year to start building a new business.
+At the beginning of 2019, I thought it was my year to start a new business.
 Oh how bloody wrong was I!

-When I was renewing domain names I owned in March 2019, I discovered JenKuo.com became available (it had some weird Asian site on it the last time I checked).
-So I took it as a “sign from the universe” that 2019 was my year to start building a new business. 🤦🏻♀️
+When I was renewing domain names I owned in March 2019, I discovered that JenKuo.com finally became available.
+It had some weird Asian site on it the last time I checked.

-The whole experience in 2019 reminded me again why ‘inner work’ and self mastery is a priority over my work and career, because it’s the foundation to everything else in life.
-I wanted to get my foundations right.
+2019 reminded me yet again why ‘inner work’ always takes top priority, because it’s the foundation to everything else in life.

-As a result, piano practice slipped off my radar in 2019 as I ended up dedicating the majority of my time and effort to my body, my health and the inner work I needed to do.
+As a result, piano practice slipped off my daily routine in 2019 as I ended up dedicating the majority of my time and effort to my health and the inner work I needed to do.